compscidr/recruiter-autoresponse/README.md

 It does however mean that I don't have the time to hop on a call with everyone who reaches out.
 A lot of the time, incoming messages represent a very poor fit indeed.

 I would love to continue the conversation, but before I do, I'd like to level set around the level of seniority that you're looking for.
+I've been a senior software engineer for my last couple of positions.
+Prior to that I was the first engineer on a project which raised $30M and grew into the CTO role.
+I'm also quite happy where I am presently, so I would only consider a move which I don't perceive as horizontal.

 Can you send along the company name, a job description and, total compensation details for the role you're reaching out in reference to?